MPhuongLe/blog.hocnoi/_posts/2030-01-01-Diary-Project.md

 But the thing is, I said no — because we’re not lovers anymore.
 He was disappointed.
 He said I had given him hope.
 I felt sorry for that, though I’m not sure I would have done anything differently if time could go back.
 Still, I felt guilty, and I empathized with him.
 Yet he said it wasn’t my fault, because I only did what I believed was right.
 And that’s true.
 Last night, I simply followed my emotions and inner voice, my instinct telling me to act as I did.

 But now, at home and calmer, I know we won’t go back.
 We shouldn't go back to each other - it would only trap us in an inescapable loop.

+### 2025-09-17
+Today I read [Immune](https://shop-us.kurzgesagt.org/products/immune-a-journey-into-the-mysterious-system-that-keeps-you-alive?srsltid=AfmBOortAdJLoeCL7S6udz0KLPatW45y2k0odlLjg3vf1TUaufVqBB-x&variant=41719972167728) at Central Library - VNUHCM (dorm B).
+And I also borrow [The diary of Anne Frank](https://en.wikipedia.org/wiki/The_Diary_of_a_Young_Girl).
+It has been a long time since I last visited Central lib, and the new female assistant is really rude and annoying!

 ### 2025-09-16
 It’s been three days since we broke up.
 This is a really tough time for me.